LazyTrainer001/Unit15-Web-dev/README.md

 - Test-one, does the website load as expected?

+  This test will be carried out on the google chrome browser, and should have no issues.

+  Issue:

+  Resolution:

 - Test-two, Does the website load as expected on several different browsers?

+  This test will be carried out on browsers such as fire fox, microsoft edge, opera, etc

+  Issue 1:

+  Issue 2:

+  Issue 3:

+  Resolution 1:

+  Resolution 2:

+  Resolution 3:

 - Test-three, do the navbar links operate correctly?

+  This test will be carried out by clicking each navbar link one by one and noting down if the link redirects the user to the correct webpage.

+  Issue:

+  Resolution:

 - Test-Four, Do all of the Course links redirect the user correctly?

+  This test will be carried out by clicking each of the course links on the coures page and seeing if the user is redirected to the correct course website.

+  Issue:

+  Resolution:

 - Test-five, Does the application form function correctly?

+  The application form will be filed out and the folder it is linked to will be checked to ensure the application data is stored.

+  Issue:

+  Resolution:

 - Test-Six, Is the website formatted correctly on different devices?
 I.E phone, pc, tablet, etc

+  The website will be opened on differetn devices to endure it is formatted in a legible way.

+  Issue 1:

+  Issue 2:

+  Resolution 1:

+  Resolution 2:

 ## User-Requirements